 Adrian & Renee used a walk in shower, wall hung vanity and a toilet pan with an in-wall cistern.

 Engineered stone, such as Caeserstone, are great to use for your vanity tops.
 They are designed with wet areas in mind and are non-porous and easy to clean.
-There are also a few ways to attach your basins to them.
+There are also a few ways to attach your washbasins to them.
+There’s a few advantages and disadvantages to each type of washing basin.

-Teneal’s gorgeous vanity has an engineered stone top, with semi-recessed basins.
+Teneal’s gorgeous vanity has an engineered stone top, with semi-inset basins.
 Stunning, isn’t it?

 - Counter top Basins.
 The advantage of counter top-basins is predominately space convenience, whether that’s more storage space in the cabinet underneath or taking advantage of less depth required on your stone top.
 Its also not too bad for cleaning purposes, we recommend a strong silicone to line the bottom, as it will be highly visible and its best to prevent the discolouration as long as possible.

-- Semi-recessed basins.
+- Semi-inset basins.
 These basins fall somewhere between the former two, sitting partially underneath the stone and partially above.
+Some semi-insets can double up as counter top basins, should you change your mind.

 A fantastic alternative to engineered stone vanity tops are classic ceramic tops.
 Its no secret that glazed ceramics are one of the best easy clean surfaces in a bathroom.
 Ceramics also have a high heat tolerance, so you don’t need to worry about accidentally leaving your heat straightener on and burning it, or hot wax falling on it and causing a permanent mark.
 It’s a significant upgrade on the acrylic tops that are common in existing homes.